2017 1

 2016 Domaine des Gourdins (St.E) had a lovely fruity nose and was very pleasant on the palate with a smooth fruity finish.
 89p.

-2016 Domaine de Compostelle (2nd wine of La Cabanne) was nice fruity wine, attractive.
+2016 Domaine de Compostelle (2nd wine of La Cabanne) was nice fruity, and attractive.
 Good length.
 87p.

 2016 Haut Maillet (Pomerol) had quite an impressive nose of black fruit, deep and aromatic, splendid acidity and complexity, and a persistent fruity finish.
 92p.

-2016 La Cabanne (Pomerol) surprised me a lot as it probably is the best vintage ever made at this property!
+2016 La Cabanne (Pomerol) surprised me a lot as it is the best vintage ever made at this property!
 I didn't expect this wine to be that intense and powerful.
-Great acidity, depth and length.
+Great acidity, depth, and length.
 Fabulously intense nose of black cherries.
-I think 2016 will surpass 2015 here.
+2016 will surpass 2015 here.
 95+p.

 -----